swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-3-share-your-ml-experiment-data-with-dvc/index.md

 Name your project (_mlopsdemo_ - The name is unique for all projects on Google Cloud, you might need to choose another one while following this guide) and select **Create**.

-Locally, login to Google Cloud using gcloud and select the project.
+Configure the Google Cloud CLI to use the `mlopsdemo` project.

 ```sh
 # Initialize and login to Google Cloud